 Based on the research findings, the suggestions are presented to several parties.
-Since the lack of the English learning materials for English extracurricular activities, the materials developers should design the appropriate materials for English extracurricular activities.
-To the teachers, they may follow the organization of the units on the materials that they develop.
-They are the seven learning sections; namely "Let's Get Ready", "Get It Right", "Let's Act", "Let's Do More", "Let's Check Your Competence", "Let's Make a Reflection," and "Let's Make a Summary."
+Since the lack of the English learning materials specified to the students of the higher education, the materials developers should design the appropriate materials to this group of students.
+To the lecturers, they may follow the organization of the units on the materials that they develop.
+They are the five learning sections; namely "Let's Get Ready," "Let's Act," "Let's Do More," "Let's Make a Reflection," and "Let's Make a Summary."